orcmid/hexo-spanner/source/_posts/tag-plugins.md

 {% endpullquote %}
 ```

-will apply on the top-left corner of the paragraph that follows.
+will apply on the top-<strike>left</strike>right corner of the paragraph that follows. *touched-up 2017-12-12*

 {% pullquote right %}
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.